ConorReynolds/botc-script-tool/README.md

 Further in the future, it would be cool to integrate some script-building tips directly into the editor.

+## Incomplete Features

+There is basic additional search functionality: if you begin a query in the character search with the key ‘has:’, it will search through ability text rather than character names.
+I’ll probably add more keys as they occur to me, but this feature is reasonably useful as-is.
+Try things like has:learn align, has:mad, has:you start knowing, has:drunk, has:poison, etc.

 ## Building the Tool

 There’s no building required.
 Launch any server in the project root and you can